 There was just one thing wrong with the scene.
 One thing that bothered me greatly.
 It was my funeral that I was watching.

-You don't expect to be there watching your own burial, but here I was, looking down at my coffin.
+You don't expect to be there watching your own burial, but here I was, looking down at my own coffin.
 I was there, dressed in a nice lacy white blouse that I liked, my hair neat and clean.
 But there was no life in that body.
-And when I looked over myself, the part of me that was aware, I was faint, with an odd white glow.
+And when I looked over myself that was aware, I was faint, with an odd white glow.
 I didn't know what to make of it.

 In the coffin beside me was a second smaller coffin.
 That, I thought dismally, was the remains of my dear pet cat, who had died in the same manner as me.
 What was it?
 I can't be sure.
 My mind's a muddle and I haven't been able to hear it from my friends and family here.

 And beside me looking at the coffins was my pet cat's spirit.
 Monique was clinging to me, afraid and confused.
 I was afraid and confused as well, but I held her and tried to comfort us.
 She was a dear friend of mine, even though she was just a cat.

 "She was a nice little cog in the system," one of my co-workers said, having separated a bit from the group.
 My hearing is odd now, and I don't always hear who I'm focused on.
 I turn to look at him.